-The consolidated financial statements of Van Lanschot and its subsidiaries have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU), and with Part 9, Book 2 of the Dutch Civil Code.
+The consolidated financial statements of F. van Lanschot Bankiers NV (hereinafter Van Lanschot) and its subsidiaries have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU), and with Part 9, Book 2 of the Dutch Civil Code.
 The assets and liabilities disclosed in the consolidated financial statements are measured in accordance with the accounting principles as set out below.